New Era in Great Lakes Passenger Cruising

 *NOTE: These vessels often visit Duluth-Superior to load grain.
 By the nature of this cargo, it isn't known if Duluth-Superior, Thunder Bay, Toledo or another port will be selected until the cargo is booked.

 Passenger cruising on the Great Lakes is a dynamic and growing industry.
-For additional information, please feel free to contact the Trade Development Director at the Duluth Seaway Port Authority.
+For additional information, please feel free to contact the Director of Business Development at the Duluth Seaway Port Authority.

 Check back for more cruises as they become available.